dnmfarrell/berrybrew/README.md

     berrybrew <command> [subcommand] [option]

         available      List available Strawberry Perl versions and which are installed list           List the version numbers of all installed Perls config         Add berrybrew to your PATH
         clean *        Remove all temporary berrybrew files clone          Clones an installed version to a custom-named one fetch *        Upgrade the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
-        switch      Switch to use a different Strawberry Perl off         Disable berrybrew perls (use 'switch' to re-enable) exec *      Run a command for every installed Strawberry Perl unconfig    Remove berrybrew from PATH
+        switch         Switch to use a different Strawberry Perl modules-export Export a list of installed modules under the current Perl", off            Disable berrybrew perls (use 'switch' to re-enable) exec *         Run a command for every installed Strawberry Perl unconfig       Remove berrybrew from PATH
         upgrade        Backs up config, does a `git pull`, and restores config use *          Use a specific Strawberry Perl version temporarily help           Display this help screen
         license        Show berrybrew license
         version        Displays the version

         * - view subcommand details with 'berrybrew <command> help'